Hand Surgeon Perth

 When is carpal tunnel bad enough for surgery?

-For cases where conservative treatment fails, carpal tunnel decompression surgery offers effective relief by relieving pressure on the median nerve.
-This procedure is typically performed as a day surgery.
+For cases where conservative treatment is ineffective, carpal tunnel decompression surgery provides effective relief by reducing pressure on the median nerve.
+This procedure is generally performed as a day surgery.

 Dupuytren’s disease

-Dupuytren’s disease causes the tissue in the palm to contract abnormally, often affecting people of Anglo-Saxon lineage, particularly those with British or Nordic heritage.
-If untreated, it can result in fingers becoming permanently bent inward, making it difficult to straighten them.
+Dupuytren’s disease causes abnormal contraction of the tissue in the palm, commonly affecting individuals of Anglo-Saxon descent, particularly those with British or Nordic heritage.
+If left untreated, the condition may cause the fingers to become permanently bent inward, making it difficult to straighten them.

 What are the symptoms of Dupuytren’s disease?

-Symptoms typically begin with small, tender lumps on the palm, which can progress to fingers being pulled forward.
-A common test for the condition involves the person’s inability to place their hand flat on a table, palm down.
+Symptoms typically begin with small, tender lumps on the palm, which can progress to the fingers being pulled inward.
+A common test for the condition involves the inability to place the hand flat on a table with the palm facing down.

 What causes Dupuytren’s disease?

-The exact cause is unknown, but there is a clear genetic component to the condition.
-Additionally, Dupuytren’s disease involves an inflammatory and autoimmune component with ancestral origins.
+The exact cause of Dupuytren’s disease is not fully understood, but a genetic component is clearly involved.
+Additionally, the condition may have an inflammatory and autoimmune component, with roots in ancestral heritage.

 Who is at risk for Dupuytren’s disease?

-Both men and women are equally affected by Dupuytren’s disease.
-Risk factors include alcohol usage, anti-seizure medication, and trauma, although the latter is believed to trigger an inflammatory response rather than directly causing Dupuytren’s.
+Both men and women can be affected by Dupuytren’s disease.
+Risk factors include alcohol consumption, anti-seizure medications, and trauma.
+However, trauma is believed to trigger an inflammatory response rather than directly causing the condition.

 What is the first-line treatment for Dupuytren’s disease?

 For small contractures, observation may be sufficient.
-However, if the palmar contracture is extensive, preventing the patient from placing their palm fully flat on a table or involving any digit, surgery may be necessary.
+However, if the palmar contracture is extensive, preventing the patient from placing their palm flat on a table or affecting any digit, surgical intervention may be required.

 What does surgery for Dupuytren’s disease involve?

-Surgery for Dupuytren’s disease is typically performed as a day-surgery operation to excise the affected tissue and release the contracture.
-Following surgery, patients may need to wear a night splint for 6-8 weeks to maintain proper hand position and undergo hand therapy.
+Surgery for Dupuytren’s disease is typically performed as a day-surgery procedure to excise the affected tissue and release the contracture.
+After surgery, patients may need to wear a night splint for 6-8 weeks to maintain the proper hand position and will

 De Quervain’s tenosynovitis